PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the terminal hard-activation recovery and its immediately following optional generic Transpose cleanup.
-When layout optimization is enabled, three pass events construct one graph index instead of two; when it is disabled, the hard-activation cleanup retains its previous standalone behavior.
-The exact late HardSigmoid flags and reversed order are preserved.
-The scope stays between the raw HardSwish/SE/HardSigmoid rewrite and raw pre-Concat rewrite.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the conditional generic-Transpose, late Mean/Mul/Add/Conv, generic SPP, Gather-axis, constant-fold, and redundant-Cast sequence.
+Nine diagnostic events construct one graph index instead of up to three.
+Disabling layout optimization skips only generic Transpose and leaves the remaining order unchanged.
+The scope stays between raw shape-extract and ExpandDims/Squeeze replacement rewrites.
 The lowerer's registered-runner call characterization remains 134 because the optimization is runtime state reuse rather than another static call extraction.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.